Apr

 The allergy injections stimulate the immune system to produce harmless competing antibodies, which counteract the disease producing allergic antibodies.
 In the process of desensitization shots the immune system will normalize, which means that the inflammatory response of the immune system settles down to normal.

 This is not the end of the story with inhalant allergies.
-The allergist needs to retest the patient on a yearly basis.
+The patient needs to be retested on a yearly basis by the allergist.
 The immune system changes all the time as new allergies can develop and old ones may go away.

 Retesting is necessary to keep track of what is going on and to change the composition of the allergy serum.
 Those patients who are working together with the allergist can do very well, and often they gradually outgrow their allergies.
 Others may not be so lucky.
 They may have reactions to the allergy injections.
 In these cases avoidance of what causes the allergy may be the only solution to treat the allergies.

-There is an alternative to allergy injections, which physicians in Europe use, namely a sublingual immunotherapy.
+There is an alternative to allergy injections, which has been used in Europe, namely a sublingual immunotherapy.
 Recently there has been a review of the literature for FDA approval that is needed for oral desensitization for ragweed, dust mites, grass pollen and cat dander.
 It will take some time before the FDA approval process will become a reality for sublingual desensitization in the US.

 A special form of inhalant allergies are allergies to pets (mainly dogs and cats, but also allergies to petting zoo animals).
-The dander that the human comes in contact with is a protein from the animal hair.
+The dander that the human comes in contact with is a protein contained in the animal hair.
 It causes hives when it touches the skin.
-This occurs as the dander penetrates through the skin and meets the local mast cells that release histamine.
+This occurs as the dander is absorbed through the skin and meets the local mast cells that release histamine.
 This in turn is responsible for the hive formation.
 Sneezing and even asthma can develop from inhaled protein particles that reach the lungs.
-Allergy injections for the treatment of animal dander allergies often do not help or make the allergies worse.
-The allergist usually recommends avoidance of animal contact as the solution, a recommendation, which the affected animal lover often does not appreciate.
+Allergy injections for the treatment of animal dander allergies are very limited as they often do not help or make the allergies worse.
+Avoidance of animal contact is usually what the allergist recommends as the solution, a recommendation, which often is not appreciated by the affected animal lover.

 Food allergies